MobileFirst-Platform-Developer-Center/SecurityCheckAdapters/notes.md

 - Now in my challenge handler I am automatically sending submitChallengeAnswer with the expected credentials.
 - Works, I get the resources.
 - Note: Now with session independence, restarting the application does not log you out.
 So I won't get the challenge again.
 The property `successExpirationSec` seems to affect how long my session lasts.
+- Now I am trying to send it bad credentials.
+I keep getting the challenge back.
+Forever.
+- Setting a "max attempts" seems to have no effect.
+I opened 99004
+- Ok, we found the issue: `failureExpirationSec` defaults to 0. max attempts only makes sense if you have that value as well.